shubhamjain/whistlerr/README.md

 How it works
 =============

-The basic idea is to detect the high energy spikes in the band of 500-5000Hz where most people blow whistles.
+It works by detecting high energy spikes in the band of 500-5000Hz where most people blow whistles.

-It uses the HTML5 WebAudio API.
+On the browser it uses HTML5 WebAudio API, and on node it relies on [mic](https://www.npmjs.com/package/mic) npm module.

 Browser usage
 ===========

 You have to include `build/whistle.build.js` and then call `whistlerr` with callback function and threshold value.

 `sampleThreshold` is the minimum number of positive samples required to report a whistle.